JeffreyBull76/CI_project5/README.md

 * 1 error (see image) I could not find this error despite repeated attempts.
 I have added a note here for completion but further testing would be required to discover where this error originates.

-* 5 contrast errors, as detailed above these were left but could addressed following further testing.
+* 5 contrast errors, as detailed above these were left but could be addressed following further testing.

 * Warnings relate to header elements